rossoc/rossoc.github.io/preview/open_source_presentation.md

 ---
 layout: preview
-title: How Open Source can start 3.0 Industrial Revolution in Europe
+title: Open Source for Europen Sovereignty
 ---

 Open Source projects offer a compelling model for sharing software and fostering